namanhnt/namanhnt/README.md

 ## Hello World, I'm Nam👋

 📊 I have always seen data analytics as a fascinating intersection of science and art throughout my career.
-I build data projects using Python to analyse real-world data:
+I build data projects using Python to analyse real-world problems:
 - Foreign Direct Investment and economic growth
 - Air quality and weather conditions
 - Rent price forecast (on planning)